FaKod/neo4j-scala/README.md

 ##REST Typed Traversing

-The main diffenrence between the non REST Typed Traverser is the ability to provide server side Prune Evaluator and Return Filter.
+The main difference between the non-REST Typed Traverser is the ability to provide server side Prune Evaluator and Return Filter.
 This is important because otherwise all traversed data will be transfered to the client.
 This is possible but not always the best solution.

 ###Prune Evaluator and Max Depth